The Chase (Star Trek: The Next Generation): Plot

 The Cardassian ship departs ahead of the others, firing at both ships and apparently disabling them.
 However, Picard had already learned of the Cardassians' attempt to sabotage the Enterprises defences; the ship is fully functional, and he takes the Klingon captain to the last planet.
 Upon arrival, they discover that almost all life is extinct, but scans by the Enterprise detect residual lichens located on a fossilised seabed, and they beam down to investigate with their tricorders containing all previously known information.
 The Cardassians arrive, as well as an undetected Romulan force, creating a standoff.
 Reasoning that the seabed may not be completely fossilised and may still contain some DNA, Picard and Dr. Crusher (Gates McFadden) scan the sea-bed using the tricorder whilst the other parties argue.

 They locate the final DNA fragment, which completes and runs the program.
 The program reconfigures the tricorder's emitter to project a holographic message.
-The recorded image of an alien humanoid (Salome Jens) is projected to the assembled company, and it explains that when the alien race first explored the galaxy there had been no humanoid-based life other than themselves, and so they seeded various planets with their DNA to create a legacy of their existence after they had gone.
-The alien ends its message by saying that it hopes that the knowledge of a common origin will help produce peace.
+The recorded image of an alien humanoid (Salome Jens) is projected to the assembled company, and explains that when her race first explored the galaxy there had been no humanoid-based life other than themselves, so they seeded various planets with "seed codes" to create a legacy of their existence after they had gone - the seed codes would not only influence humanoid development of life on the planets, but also contain fragments of a map to find the source.
+The alien ends her message assuming that the various alien races have come together in harmony to work together in solving the DNA puzzle and congratulates them on their triumph.

-The Cardassians and the Klingons are outraged by this revelation; only the Federation representatives seem optimistic.
-As all parties depart, diverging to their respective homes, the commander of the Romulan ship hails Picard and expresses his own optimism, intimating that humans and Romulans are perhaps not so dissimilar after all.
+The Cardassians and the Klingons are outraged by this revelation; only the Federation representatives seem optimistic and all parties depart back to their respective homes.
+Before leaving, the Romulan commander hails Picard and expresses his own optimism, commenting that humans and Romulans are perhaps not so dissimilar after all.